Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 Chinese:

 The Bride may wear a red wedding dress symbolizing love and joy.
 At the wedding reception, a nine-course meal (lasting up to three hours) is very popular.
-A family member may act as the official “Master of Ceremonies” orchestrating family introductions, toasts, comedy sketches, and a reenactment of the newlywed’s courtship.
+A family member may act as the official “Master of Ceremonies.”
+They orchestrated family introductions, toasts, comedy sketches, and a reenactment of the newlywed’s courtship.

 Eastern Orthodox Church:

 The rings are blessed by the Priest taking them in hand and making the sign of the cross over the Bride and Groom’s head.
-The “Koumbaros” (Best Man) then exchanges the rings three times taking the Bride’s ring and placing it on the Groom’s finger and vice-versa.
-This exchange signifies that in married life, the weaknesses of the one partner will be compensated for by the strength of the other, the imperfections of one by the perfection’s of the other.
+The “Koumbaros” (Best Man) then exchanges the rings three times.
+They would take the Bride’s ring and place it on the Groom’s finger and vice-versa.
+This exchange signifies that in married life, the weaknesses of the one partner will be compensated for by the strength of the other.
+Also, the imperfections of one were compensated by the perfection’s of the other.

-Candles are held throughout the Wedding Service which begins immediately after the Betrothal Service.
-The candles are like the lamps of the five wise maidens of the Bible who because they had enough oil in them were able to receive Christ when He came in the darkness of the night.
-The candles symbolize the spiritual willingness of the couple to receive Christ who will bless them through this sacrament.
+Candles are held throughout the Wedding Service, which begins immediately after the Betrothal Service.
+The candles are like the lamps of the five wise maidens of the Bible.
+These maidens had enough oil in them to be able to receive Christ when He came in the darkness of the night.
+The candles symbolize the spiritual willingness of the couple to receive Christ.
+He would bless them through this sacrament.

-The Office of the Crowning which follows is the climax of the Wedding Service.
+The Office of the Crowning, which follows is the climax of the Wedding Service.
 The crowns are signs of the glory and honor that God crowns them during the sacrament.
-The Bride and Groom are crowned as the King and Queen of their own little kingdom (their home) which they will rule with wisdom, justice, and integrity.
+The Bride and Groom are crowned as the King and Queen of their own little kingdom (their home).
+They will rule there with wisdom, justice, and integrity.

 French: